Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/10/2020**
+* Codecademy: Web Development Career Path
+* ZTM: The Complete Web Developer
+Today was more of a light day with review and a good book

 **06/09/2020**
 * Spent a whole hour on Anki flashcards!
 Pretty proud of reviewing Learning to Learn, JavaScripts, and a few data science cards.
 I didn't create many data science cards because it's not immediately relevant.
 The best use of my time right now is web development.
 * The HTML Handbook by Flavio Copes (80%)